codeforamerica/vita-min/README.md

 1. Run `docker compose up`.
 This will start the database, pgadmin, jobs, and rails app containers.

 ### Run tests in a docker container
-1. Set the rails env to test and restart the rails container: `RAILS_ENV=test docker compose up rails`
+1. Run local tests in the development environment
 1. Run any of the test commands in an interactive shell in the container named `rails`.
 For example, `docker exec -it rails bin/test`

 ## Development 💻